 The regular test your vet does annually is an antigen test.
 It identifies adult, female heartworms … but not male heartworms.
 Most vets can do this test in-house.

 If your dog’s heartworm antigen test is positive, your vet will likely order a microfilariae test.
-This tells them if the adult heartworms are breeding in your dog.
+The presence of microfilariae tells them if the adult heartworms are breeding in your dog.

 If there are no microfilariae, it usually means the heartworms are still at an immature stage.
-It might also mean your dog only has female heartworms … so they’re not making babies.
+Or it might also mean your dog only has female heartworms … so they’re not making babies.

-If your vet thinks the heartworm has advanced to class 2 or 3, they may do chest x-rays, ultrasound or an echocardiogram to assess heart or lung damage.
+If your vet thinks the heartworm has advanced to class 2 or 3, she may do chest x-rays, ultrasound or an echocardiogram to assess heart or lung damage.

 If your dog’s heartworm has reached class 4, with caval syndrome, your vet will recommend immediate surgery to remove the heartworms.
 Survival rates for dogs with caval syndrome are poor, even with surgery.

 For class 1, 2 or 3 heartworm disease, you can expect your vet to urge you to start the conventional heartworm treatment right away.
-So let’s talk about what’s involved in that.
+So here’s what that involves.

 Conventional Heartworm Treatment

-This is a long, difficult, risky and expensive process.
-Here’s what happens if you choose conventional heartworm treatment.
+This is a long, difficult, risky and expensive process that requires your dog to be on restricted activity for a few months (there’s more detail about this below).
+This is what happens if you choose conventional heartworm treatment.
 As you read this … remember you have other options that we’ll explain later.

 - Step 1: First they’ll start your dog on regular monthly “preventive” meds to kill immature heartworms and prevent new infections.
 This drug will continue throughout treatment.